lumeland/lume/MIGRATION.md

 - Changed the `Format` interface.
 - The `pageSubExtension` is used only to load pages, but not for layouts, components, etc.
+- Removed `site.loadComponents`.
+They are intrinsic to `site.loadPages`.

 ## `search` Plugin